Air Conditioner Repair Checklist

 - Make sure your hands and feet are dry before you check the panel or breakers.

 - Locate the breaker labeled “AC” and make sure it’s in the “on” location.
-If it’s tripped, the lever will be in the middle or “off” spot.
+If it’s tripped, the lever will be in the "off" position.

 - Steadily shift the breaker back to the “on” position.
 If it instantaneously triggers again, don’t touch it and call us at 208-621-0129.
 A fuse that keeps tripping might mean your house has electrical trouble.